Beyond the Alphabet: Understanding the Color Diamond Scale

 That’s where the term “Fancy” comes in.
 These are diamonds whose natural hues are not flaws to be hidden, but treasures to be celebrated.
 Whether the color comes from trace elements like nitrogen or boron, or unique conditions during formation deep within the Earth, these stones are graded for the presence and intensity of their color.

 Fancy color diamonds are graded in a completely different way from white diamonds.
-The GIA system moves through the following main categories:
+The GIA system evaluates the depth of the stone's color across a clear spectrum of intensities:

-1. Fancy Light – A gentle, pastel-like touch of color.
-Elegant and subtle.
+Fancy Light – A gentle, pastel-like touch of color.
+These gems offer a subtle, elegant aesthetic that remains highly wearable and accessible for daily luxury.

-3. Fancy Intense – Strong, vivid color saturation that makes the diamond truly eye-catching.
+Fancy Intense – Strong, deep color saturation.
+This tier boasts an exceptional saturation value that makes the diamond incredibly eye-catching from across a room.

 Whether it’s a delicate Fancy Light Pink or a blazing Fancy Vivid Yellow, every fancy color diamond tells a story — a geological masterpiece, and a reminder that sometimes the most extraordinary beauty lies just beyond the alphabet.